 In this area, the Région Occitanie has entered into agreements with both the Centre National du Cinéma and also the Centre National des Lettres.
-Also, various museums (Musée Régional d'Art Contemporain in Sérignan, Centre d'Art Contemporain in Sète, Mémorial de Rivesaltes, Narbovia, the Javols archeological site) generate income, whether through admission fees, grants or contributions by the State or other local authorities.
+Also, various museums (Musée Régional d'Art Contemporain in Sérignan, Centre d'Art Contemporain in Sète, Mémorial Camp de Rivesaltes, Narbovia, the Javols archeological site) generate income, whether through admission fees, grants or contributions by the State or other local authorities.

-The total amount of this income for 2021 is estimated to be 2.64 M€.
+The total amount of this income for 2022 is estimated to be 1.9 M€.

-III.10 Reimbursements, collections and contributions for personnel costs the Région.
+III.10 Reimbursements, collections and contributions for personnel costs source of income for the Région.
 The same goes for staff catering sales (either in the form of fees or in the form of luncheon vouchers).
-In addition, staff loans generate monthly repayments which are included in the PB.

-Reimbursements and collections for personnel costs (reimbursement of C.N.R.A.C.L., contributions for staff on secondment, for A.R.L staff), and social security receipts represent a source of income for
+Reimbursements and collections for personnel costs (reimbursement of C.N.R.A.C.L., contributions for staff on secondment, for A.R.L staff), and social security receipts represent a

-The total amount from these income sources is estimated to be 2.1 M \in .
+The total amount from these income sources is estimated to be 2.38 M€.